U.K. Ad Agency Apologizes For A Ban On Redheads & Overweight Kids For Milka Chocolate Commercial

 “On this occasion we failed to meet our own standards and we’ll be conducting a full review to make sure we get it right in the future.
 We made a serious error and we should have done much, much better.
 We’re sorry.”

 Many Twitter users are talking about boycotting the products of the chocolate company and wondering why only redheads are exempt from the advertising campaign.
-Others expressed outrage that the company would write that hair and eye color don’t matter, but no redheads allowed.
+Others expressed outrage that the company would write that hair and eye color don’t matter, and then state that no redheads are allowed.

 Some of the people who weighed in identified themselves as casting professionals, saying that they were ashamed of the wording in the casting call.